deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/README.md

 In LMI, we use the Python Engine as it allows us to directly leverage the growing Python ecosystem of LLM inference libraries.

 ### Python Engine and Inference Backends
-The Python Engine allows LMI containers to leverage many Python-based inference libraries like vLLM, TensorRT-LLM, and Transformers NeuronX.
+The Python Engine allows LMI containers to leverage many Python-based inference libraries like vLLM and TensorRT-LLM.
-These libraries expose Python APIs for loading and executing models with optimized inference on accelerators like GPUs and AWS Inferentia.
+These libraries expose Python APIs for loading and executing models with optimized inference on accelerators like GPUs.
 LMI containers integrate the front-end model server with backend workers running Python processes to provide high-performance inference of LLMs.

 To support multi-gpu inference of large models using model parallelism techniques like tensor parallelism, many of the inference libraries support distributed inference through MPI.